l0wigh/Fluorite/EVO2.md

 - [X] Swallowed windows seems to open in fullscreen for some reason
 - [X] Refocus the previous tiled focus window when hiding floating (or FResetFocus)
 - [X] Crash when swapping master with a floating window
+- [X] Hiding floating windows, only hide the first one
+- [X] Floating windows still doesn't appaers when a new one is opened
+- [X] Memory leak coming from Xresources I guess.
+    - Seems corrected